Warren County Preservation Day 2018

-Visit the Van Nest Hoff Vannatta Farmstead in Harmony Township on May 21, 2017 for Warren County Preservation Day, celebrating countywide conservation efforts.
+Visit the Roseberry Homestead in Phillipsburg on September 15, 2018 for Warren County Preservation Day, celebrating countywide conservation efforts.

 Warren County is home for some of the most spectacular views, cleanest waterways and richest farmland in New Jersey.
 The county also proudly displays a remarkable history that stems from wilderness times of the 18th century and rural 19th century American heritage.
 The historic farmstead will be the backdrop for groups throughout the county to showcase their work protecting open space, farmland and historic sites.
 There will be activities for the entire family, food, music and tours of the farmstead.